 I have ongoing research projects in social and individual epistemology, philosophy of cognitive science, and social metaphysics.
 I am especially interested in the possibility for groups and other non-individual entities to realize cognitive states and processes, and in the implications of this possibility for epistemology.

 My current research priority is a monograph tentatively titled Thought in Space: The Metaphysics and Epistemology of Hybrid Cognitive Subjects.
 The project, which expands on work initially developed in several of the publications listed below, has two main aims.
-The first is to defend a form of vehicle externalism that can be understood as a middle group between the extended cognition and embedded cognition approaches.
-The second is to unify that form of vehicle externalism with a virtue reliabilist approach to epistemic normativity.
-The result is an approach to the epistemic states of hybrid subjects that offers a response to an important existing line of objection to virtue reliabilism and serves as the foundation for an account of the epistemic states of group agents.
+The first is to defend a form of vehicle externalism that can be understood as a middle ground between the extended cognition and embedded cognition approaches.
+The guiding thought behind this approach is that the extended cognition and embedded cognition approaches are both, in some respect, overly individualistic.
+Whereas the embedded cognition approach focuses on the causal impacts of features of the environment on the cognition of individual human persons and the extended cognition approach takes some such features to partially realize human cognitive states and activities, the approach I defend encourages attending to role of human individuals in animating cognitive systems distinct from themselves.
+The second main aim of the project is to unify that form of vehicle externalism with a virtue reliabilist approach to epistemic normativity.
+The result is an approach to the epistemic states of hybrid subjects–subjects whose mental states are realized by a combination of biological and non-biological components–that offers a response to an important existing line of objection to virtue reliabilism and serves as the foundation for an account of the epistemic states of group agents.

 Additional research projects